woosal1337/blog/web-app/source/_posts/print.md

 python linux
 ```

-- so what? i did not combine them under one string as `python linux`, however,
+- So what?
+I did not combine them under one string as `python linux`, however,
-did get the same exact result as if i would? yes, but why? before explaining,
+did get the same exact result as if I would?
+Yes, but why?
+Before explaining,
-let me show more examples regarding it
+let me show more examples regarding it.

 ```python
 >>> print("python", "linux", "language", 1337)